 Absences and Illness

-Parents planning to excuse their children are required to seek permission in advance for their child to be excused by writing, including full details so that the head can respond accordingly.
+Parents planning to excuse their children are required to seek permission in advance for their child to be excused.
 If this procedure is not followed this is classed as unauthorised absence which is deemed as an act of truancy by the authorities.

-- When a child has been absent for any reason, please send in a letter/email explaining the reason for absence on the day that your child returns to school.
+- When a child has been absent for any reason, please send in an email or phone to explaining the reason for absence on the day that your child returns to school.